-So we stopped at Kroger and, for some reason, we both began speaking with a British accent.
+We stopped at Kroger and, for some reason, we both began speaking with a British accent.
 (Stay with me here.
 This will make sense in a minute.)
 (Maybe.)

 So we wandered the aisles pretending to be British.
 (Please note that I NEVER shop at Kroger, so no one there knows me.)
 (I could never pull this off at Publix.)

-So when the nice check-out lady asked me for my phone number in order to look up my Kroger card, I rattled off the digits in the most proper, impeccable, British accent you can imagine.
+When the nice check-out lady asked me for my phone number in order to look up my Kroger card, I rattled off the digits in the most proper, impeccable, British accent you can imagine.
 Beside me, Timothy was smiling.
 Then, when she handed me the receipt, I thanked her and wished her a "jolly good day."